Estate Settlement

 Here's a simplified breakdown:

-For Married Individuals or Registered Domestic Partners: In California, registered domestic partners are treated the same as spouses for intestate succession purposes.
+For Married Individuals or Registered Domestic Partners: In California, registered domestic partners have the same rights as spouses.
 If the deceased was married or in a registered domestic partnership at the time of death, the distribution of assets is divided into two categories: community property and separate property.

-To help illustrate the property distribution by California's intestate laws, our professionals at ClearEstate put together a flow chart to help the visual learners understand a bit better:
+To help illustrate the property distribution by California's intestate laws, our professionals at ClearEstate put together a useful California intestate succession chart to help the visual learners understand a bit better:

 While intestacy laws dictate the distribution of a deceased person's property when they die without a will, it's important to note that not all assets are subject to intestate laws.
 Certain types of property are passed directly to named beneficiaries or co-owners, regardless of whether the deceased left a will.
 Here are some examples: